Click here to apply

 • Ukrainians who were paroled into the U.S. after Sept.
 30, 2024, ONLY IF they are:

 • A spouse or child of an Ukrainian Humanitarian Parolee who was paroled into the U.S. between Feb.
 24, 2022 and Sept.
-30, 2024,
+30, 2024, OR

 • A parent or legal guardian or primary caregiver of an Ukrainian Humanitarian Parolee who is an unaccompanied child and was paroled into the U.S. between Feb.
 24, 2022 and Sept.
 30, 2024.

-*NOTE Regarding Ukrainian Re-Parole
+*Note Regarding Ukrainian Re-Parole

 A UHP must have a current/valid Humanitarian Parole to enroll in new programming.
 If the grantee intends to continue services after the parole expires the grantee is required to: